MDT007/tronsr-template/COMMUNITY_PLAN.md

 1.MDT's very own Reward System will allow any compatible application to start its task-based reward platform.

-2.The MDT Wallet will support TRX to MDT Swap.
+2.TRON X MDT community support and engagement.

 3.MDT's all channel Social Media Accounts with over 200,000 members will support TRONSR campaign.